Jvanrhijn/pie-project-untitled/README.md

  ### Features

  * Interactive mode, where the user chooses their path through the grid.
- * Automated mode (WIP): will generate a solution by employing a depth-first search with Warnsdorff's rule as a heuristic.
+ * Automated mode: will generate a solution by employing a depth-first search with Warnsdorff's rule as a heuristic.

  ### Requirements